About our work

-In 2016, the ILCU Foundation continued the fight against poverty and the injustice of financial exclusion by empowering individuals and educating organisations to provide access to strong, secure and sustainable credit unions in some of the poorest countries in the world.
-In 2016, the Foundation supported the credit-union systems in The Gambia, Ethiopia, Albania, Russia, Ghana, Sierra Leone, Belize, Ukraine and Moldova; however, The Gambia, Sierra Leone and Ethiopia comprised the focus of our work.
+In 2017, the ILCU Foundation continued the fight against poverty and the injustice of financial exclusion by empowering individuals and educating organisations to provide access to strong, secure and sustainable credit unions in some of the poorest countries in the world.
+In 2017, the ILCU Foundation supported the credit-union systems in The Gambia, Ethiopia, Albania, Russia, Sierra Leone, Ukraine and Moldova; however, the Gambia, Sierra Leone and Ethiopia comprised the focus of our work.

 A focus on poverty reduction is always core to the Foundation’s programme and partner selection processes.
 Bearing this in mind, the characteristics of this support included: